DaveBackus/Data_Bootcamp_Book/installing-python.md

 We'll use two Python environments in this class:
  * **Spyder** is a graphical interface that includes an editor, a button to run code, and windows for experimenting and checking documentation.
- * **Jupyter** lets you create and run an **IPython notebook**, which is a combination of code, output, and documentation.  think to yourself:  IPython notebook is to Jupyer as Word document is to Microsoft Word.
+ * **Jupyter** lets you create and run an **IPython notebook**, which is a combination of code, output, and documentation.
+Think to yourself:  An IPython notebook is to Jupyer as a Word document is to Microsoft Word.

 ## Installing Anaconda